networkteam/Networkteam.SentryClient/Readme.md

 Configuration:
 --------------

-Add the following to your `Settings.yaml` and replace the DSN with your project DSN:
+Add the following to your `Settings.yaml` and replace the `dsn` setting with your project DSN (API Keys in your Sentry project):

     Networkteam:
       SentryClient: